karthick-murugan/Learn/.github/ISSUE_TEMPLATE/02-content-development.md

 - Online Workshop = online-workshop
 - Lesson = lesson
 - Course = course
-- Tutorial = tutorial
-- Lesson Plan = teach
+- Facilitator Notes = teach
 Once submitted, that code will add a new comment to the issue with the relevant development checklist.
 -->